-Circular Arrays are described by a center point, an angular spacing, and a number of arrayed items.
-If set center by position is selected, the center point of the array will be defined by the absolute X/Y position you enter in center pos X and center pos Y. If set center by radius is selected, the center point of the array will be defined by the array radius and array angle parameters, which describe the position of the array center relative to the source object's position.
-The source object's position is displayed for reference as ref point pos X and ref point pos Y.
+Circular Arrays are described by a center point, an angular spacing, and, optionally, the number of arrayed items.
+If set center by position is selected, the center point of the array will be defined by the absolute X/Y position you enter in center pos X and center pos Y. You can also interatively select a point from the board using Select Point..., or select the origin point of another item using Select Item....

 The item count field determines the number of objects in the array, including the source object.
 The angle field determines the angular spacing between items, with the center point at the center of the array.
 Positive angles result in a counter-clockwise rotation relative to the center point and the source item, while negative angles result in a clockwise rotation.
-An angle of 0 will result in a complete circle with objects evenly spaced to provide the specified number of objects.
-If the item count is too small to create a full circle with the specified spacing between objects, the array will not be a complete circle.
+Select full circle to evenly space the entered number of items around the circle.

 When rotate items is selected, objects will be rotated around their origins as array sweeps around the center point.
 Otherwise, objects will maintain the same orientation as the source item.